 How do I make a request for housing accommodations?

-You must complete a housing accommodation application available in the Office of Residential Life and then arrange a consultation meeting with a representative who has reviewed your documentation.
-Decisions for housing accommodations are made by Residential Life, Filene Center for Academic Advising and Career Services, Counseling and Health Services.
+Visit the Housing Accommodations Procedures and Guidelines page on the Accessibility website and complete a housing accommodation application on line through disability services.
+Decisions for housing accommodations are made by Residential Life, Disability Services, Counseling and Health Services.

 Are there career and internship services?